Flickering Landscapes Conference - The Image of Migration: Landscapes and People - DEADLINE EXTENDED

 2. Film / Video Works

-Film / video submissions should be accompanied by a 200-word abstract and include complete contact information and institutional affiliations.
+Film / video submissions should be accompanied by a 200-word abstract, a link to the work, and include complete contact information and institutional affiliations.
 Proposals for screenings of related works by multiple presenters are welcome; such grouped screening proposals should include an abstract and contact information (including email) for each presenter.

 • We will entertain submissions of completed works and works in progress that are 75% complete.
 They should center on migration and landscapes with the idea that the definitions of these words for this conference are very broad.
 The filmmaker should be prepared to lead a discussion about her film with the audience afterward which centers around both theme and expression of the theme.
 We are not as interested in the technical aspects of the filmmaking unless they relate directly to the theme.